BMCDad/orbiter-blender/README.md

 ***Vertex Name:*** Name of the object vertex object in the generated source file.  {} is replaced with the name of the object.

 ***Verbose:*** If checked a detailed log file will be generated that can be used for debugging when a mesh is not being generated as expected.
 The name of the file is ‘BlenderTools.log’ and it will be written to the same folder that holds the blend file.

+***Export Selected:***  If checked, only selected objects from the active scene will be included in the mesh file.
+However, if checked and *no* objects are selected, all objects will be included in the mesh file.

 ***Build Mesh:*** Initiates the process to build the mesh and include files as configured.
 A ‘Blender Alert’ will display when the process is complete.